Understanding childcare options

 In reality, there’s much more to it than cost.
 Choosing the right childcare also depends on your needs and the needs of your child.
 For example, are you planning to work full time or part time, study, or even run a business from home?
 And what about your child – do you want them cared for in your own home or with other children?

 In the end it’s likely to be a balancing act between what you need and what you can afford.
 You could also look at the Ofsted report for each childcare provider and visit several.

 Childcare vouchers, tax credits and other help with childcare costs

 You don’t need to be on a low income to get help.
 Financial and practical assistance with childcare is available from many employers and from the state, but only for registered childcare.

 If you’re on maternity leave and know you’ll be returning to work or study, make sure you plan ahead.

 - Research the childcare options in your area – look into cost, quality and availability.
-You can get this information from your local Family Information Service
+Find out more about childcare and family services on the Family and Childcare Trust website.

 - Talk to other parents – nothing beats personal recommendation.